Pathwise Solutions for Stochastic Hydrostatic Euler Equations under the Local Rayleigh Condition: Introduction

-Observe that the space of periodic functions with such symmetry conditions is invariant under the dynamics of \eqref{PE-inviscid-system}, provided that the noise term is also even in the $z$ variable.
-If $h=\frac{1}{2}$, a solution to \eqref{PE-inviscid-system} in $\mathbb{T}^2$ subject to \eqref{BC-T2} restricted on the horizontal channel $\mathbb T \times (0,h)$ is a solution to \eqref{PE-inviscid-system} subject to the boundary conditions \eqref{BC}.
-The same simplification has been done in several previous works on PEs (e.g., \cite{ghoul2022effect,hu2022local,cao2016global,lin2022effect}).
-It is worth mentioning that in the hydrostatic NSE case ($\nu>0$), the even extension for $u$ in the $z$ variable is valid when the original physical boundary condition \eqref{BC} is Neumann.
-In the case of Dirichlet boundary condition, i.e., $u|_{z=0,h}=0$, one can not consider a periodic extension, and there will be boundary layers on the top and bottom (\cite{gerard2020well}).
-The analysis in the Dirichlet case is thus much more involved and we leave it as a future work.

-{ \bf Main Results.} We describe the main results in the following two theorems, which are about the local in time existence and uniqueness of maximal pathwise solution (see Definitions \ref{def:pathwise.sol} and \ref{def:pathwise.sol-viscous}).
-We defer more explanations on the notations used in the theorems to Section \ref{section:preliminary}. \begin{theorem}[Stochastic hydrostatic Euler equations] Let $\Sc = \left(\Omega, \Fc, \Fct, \Pb \right)$ be a given stochastic basis, and let $s\geq 6$ and $0<\kappa<\frac12$ be fixed.
+{ \bf Main Results.} Our main result, stated in the following theorem, concerns the local-in-time existence and uniqueness of maximal pathwise solutions (see Definition \ref{def:pathwise.sol}).
+We defer more explanations on the notations used in the theorem to Section \ref{section:preliminary}. \begin{theorem} Let $\Sc = \left(\Omega, \Fc, \Fct, \Pb \right)$ be a given stochastic basis, and let $s\geq 6$ and $0<\kappa<\frac12$ be fixed.
 Suppose the initial data $u_0\in L^2\left(\Omega; \mathcal D_{s,2\kappa}\right)$ is $\mathcal F_0$-measurable, and assume the noise $\sigma$ satisfies some proper conditions \eqref{noise-ine}.
-Then there exists a unique maximal local pathwise solution $(u, \{\eta_n\}_{n\in\mathbb N},\xi)$ to the system \eqref{PE-inviscid-system} with $\nu=0$ in the sense of Definition \ref{def:pathwise.sol}. \end{theorem}
+Then there exists a unique maximal local pathwise solution $(u, \{\eta_n\}_{n\in\mathbb N},\xi)$ to the system \eqref{PE-inviscid-system} in the sense of Definition \ref{def:pathwise.sol}. \end{theorem}